Free · India · Updated 2026

 Example EMI calculations (India)

 Worked examples using the reducing-balance formula above.
 Your actual EMI depends on the amount, rate and tenure your lender offers — adjust the calculator at the top to match.
+Illustrative rates shown are typical ranges as of June 2026, not live lender quotes.

 Loan typeAmountRate (p.a.)TenureMonthly EMITotal interestTotal payable